XandraV/deep-reinforcement-learning-nanodegree/collab-compet/README.md

-# Deep Reinforcement Learning Nanodegree - Project 3: Collaboration and Competition
+# Project 3: Collaboration and Competition
 ### Summary
 For this project, two agents were trained to bounce a ball over a net for as many time steps as possible.